 Local foods are somewhat a source of pride, especially in Japan.
-Nagoya is located in Central Japan and has arguably some of the best food in the country.
+Nagoya is in Aichi Prefecture – located in Central Japan – and has arguably some of the best food in the country.
 While Japanese food is usually known for its subtleties in flavor, Nagoya-meshi — local Nagoya food — is known for its strong, bold flavors.
-Here are the top 10 best foods in Nagoya.
+If you’re a foodie visiting Japan, you won’t want to miss trying food from Nagoya.

 A thick noodle dish with a strong broth.
 Udon usually comes in a clear broth, but miso nikomi is hearty and filling.
 The miso used is the red miso and it usually has toppings like egg, green onions, chicken, and shiitake mushrooms.
 It’s a wonderful dish to eat in winter.

 Yama-chan is a favorite especially among foreigners as they have a picture menu and serve a variety of items found at izakayas–Japanese-style bars.
 The picture menu makes it easy to communicate with the staff by just pointing at what you want and holding up your fingers with how many you would like to order.

 The Yama-chan logo is also easy to spot around Nagoya Station with a colorful image of a man dressed in a chicken suit.
 Additionally, if the restaurant is full (very common on a weekend night) – the staff will often point you in the direction of another Yama-chan that may have openings (usually about a 5 minute walk away).